magnetsystems/r2m-plugin-ios/README.md

 rest2mobile plugin for Xcode
 ==============

 The rest2mobile plugin for Xcode generates Objective-C code for your iOS app to interface with REST services.
+You can find a video [here](http://youtu.be/6qVBB5bKCaM) describing how install and use it.

 ### Prerequisites
 The rest2mobile plugin for Xcode has these prerequisites: